 Notes

 - This dough is sticky.
-Chilling the dough for several hours reduced the stickiness a bit, but not enough to be worth the extra time.
-To shape the sticky dough into the required log shape, use damp-wet hands and/or a damp rubber spatula.
+To shape into the required log shape, use damp-wet hands and/or a damp rubber spatula.
 Smooth the tops and sides of the dough log with wet hands.

 - During the second baking, be sure to bake until dry and firm.
 If, after the biscotti cool, you find that they are not dry, with a crunchy texture, return them to the oven to dry out further.
 Biscotti without icing can be returned to the oven, even weeks later, to bring back crunch that may be lost over time.